nhselect/step1-training/content/user-guide/educator/08-final-signoff/index.md

 ![](/img/sign-off_4_n.png)

-4. The **Learner will receive an email from noreply@dls.nhs.uk** to confirm sign-off​

-ADD IMAGE

-5. The **Sign-off Status will update**, at the bottom of their proficiencies summary page​
+4. The **Sign-off Status will update**, at the bottom of their proficiencies summary page​

+* The **Learner will receive an email from noreply@dls.nhs.uk** to confirm sign-off​

 ![](/img/sign-off_6.png)